 Brewery: De Struise Brouwers

-Appearance: Black in colour with a very thin brown head that dissipated quickly while leaving only sparse spotty lacing.
+Appearance: Black in colour with a one finger beige head that had pretty good retention, while leaving some spotty lacing.